marcel-goldschen-ohm/napari-cosmos-ts/README.md

 conda activate napari-env
 pip install "napari[all]"
 ```
 3. Install [tifffile](https://github.com/cgohlke/tifffile), [pyqtgraph](https://www.pyqtgraph.org), [pystackreg](https://pystackreg.readthedocs.io/en/latest/readme.html#installation), and [pycpd](https://github.com/siavashk/pycpd).
 Note that pystackreg and pycpd are optional and only used for image and point registration.
+Several other packages are also needed including numpy, scipy, pandas, and scikit-image, but these should already be installed along with napari.
+If for some reason they are not you can install them with conda similar to that shown below.
 In a command shell or terminal run the following three commands:
 ```
 conda activate napari-env
 conda install -c conda-forge tifffile pyqtgraph pystackreg